nate-brown-dev/reading-notes/courses/code-401/class-03.md

 # Code 401 Reading 3

-Review: ES6 Classes
+## Review: ES6 Classes

-Classes are a template for creating ____.
+### Classes are a template for creating ____

-Can a class declaration be hoisted?
+### Can a class declaration be hoisted?

-How would you describe a constructor and contextual “this” to a non-technical friend?
+### How would you describe a constructor and contextual “this” to a non-technical friend?

-Using Express Routing
+## Using Express Routing

-Within Express, what does routing refer to?
+### Within Express, what does routing refer to?

-What is the difference between a route path and a route method?
+### What is the difference between a route path and a route method?

-When is it appropriate to add next as a parameter to a route handler and what must you do if next has been passed to your middleware as a parameter?
+### When is it appropriate to add next as a parameter to a route handler and what must you do if next has been passed to your middleware as a parameter?

-Express Routing
+## Express Routing

-What is an Express Router?
+### What is an Express Router?

-By what mean do we initialize express.Router() in an express server?
+### By what mean do we initialize express.Router() in an express server?

-What do we use route middleware for?
+### What do we use route middleware for?

-Reflection

-What are your learning goals after reading and reviewing the class README?